 No. Helping professions attract a diverse group with backgrounds in different disciplines including, but not limited to, psychology.
-The prospective student is also encouraged to investigate the profession of counseling through research or by volunteering in helping organizations or schools.
+We encourage prospective students to investigate the profession of counseling through activities including but not limited to supporting related research or by volunteering in helping organizations or schools.

-All Counseling students (Reynolda Campus and Online Campus) will be required to complete a 165-hour practicum and a 600-hour internship.
-Those experiences will be in schools or mental health agencies that have been screened by the Department of Counseling.
-All students will have the same course requirements and will receive supervision from both site and faculty supervisors.
+All of our counseling students (On campus and Online) are required to complete a 165-hour practicum and a 600-hour internship.
+Depending on which track the student chooses, the clinical experiences will be either in schools or clinical mental health sites.
+All sites must be screened and approved by the Department of Counseling.
+Students will receive clinical supervision from both site and University supervisors.

 Yes, students in the Reynolda Campus Counseling program must attend the first session of summer school between the two years.